NuevoFoundation/workshops/content/english/Kusto-KC7/activity-0.md

 ### Scoreboard Setup

+1. After going to the Scoreboard website (https://aka.ms/kc7scoreboard), create a user account.
+Be sure to use a username and password you can remember as it will then immediately ask you to login.
+2. Once you're in, enter event code: **jan27**

+You should see the scoreboard now.
+We'll need this later in the training so feel free to minimize the Scoreboard but keep it ready to use.

 {{< alert theme="info" >}} Done!
 Now that you're set up it's time to get your hands on the data. {{< /alert >}}